DW01/traktor-docs/getting-started/index.md

 ### Step 2: Open the Scene Editor

 **Double-click MyScene** in the Database.
-The first time you open a scene, the editor builds some internal assets—this takes a few seconds.
+The first time you open a scene, the editor builds some internal assets.
+This takes a few seconds.
 Once ready, the Scene Editor opens, showing an empty, dark viewport.
-Don't worry, this is normal—there's no lighting yet.
+Don't worry, this is normal.
+There's no lighting yet.

 ![TODO: Screenshot showing the empty Scene Editor viewport with the dark scene]